-The answers to these questions may be a sign that you’ve been living with stress and not known it.
+The answers to these questions about secret symptoms may be a sign that you’ve been living with stress and not known it.
 Trace when these reactions are most common, and try to find the source of your stress.
 See a doctor about ways of limiting stressors and dealing with your symptoms – you’ll find your life becomes a lot more serene.

 I’d love to know what you think?
-Have you ever been plagued by any symptoms were different than expected?
+Have you ever been plagued by any secret symptoms were different than expected?